azizovdatwit/Lab1-CloudComputing/Lab5/README.md

 How to Run in DBeaver
 Make sure the My Guitar Shop database is already connected in DBeaver.
 Steps:
-Launch DBeaver and connect to your database (e.g., my_guitar_shop).
+Launch DBeaver and connect to my_guitar_shop.
 Right-click the database and select "SQL Editor > New SQL Script".
 Open the existing file:
-Go to File > Open File and select lab5_queries.sql press Ctrl + Enter to run selected queries.
+Go to File > Open File and select lab5.sql press Ctrl + Enter to run selected queries.
 Results will be in the bottom panel.